cssnr/geo-image/README.md

 - Provides a GeoHack Link
 - Has Panel, Popup, and Side Panel.

+### Upcoming

+- Customize Prompts
+- Do More than Geolocate?
+- Tell Us what AI Should Do for You...

 > [!TIP]
 > **Don't see your feature?**
 > Submit a [Feature Request](https://github.com/cssnr/geo-image/issues/new?template=1-feature.yaml).